ketut-garjita/dezoomcamp2024-project1/README.md

 ### Setup GCP
 - Create GCP Account.
 - Setup New Project and write down your Project ID.
-- Configure service account to get access to the project and download auth-keys (.json).
+- Configure Service Account to get access to the project and download auth-keys (.json).
 Change auth-keys name if required.
   Please provide the service account the permissions below (*sorted by name*):
   ```
   1. BigQuery Admin